Knowa De Baraso

 Knowa De Baraso (born October 18, 2011) is an American internet personality, social media influencer, and political commentator.
-At age 12, he gained national attention during the 2024 Democratic National Convention when he debated Mike Lindell, CEO of MyPillow.
-Following the exchange, De Baraso was interviewed by several national outlets, including Newsweek and Sky News, where he discussed his support for Vice President Kamala Harris and his interest in youth engagement in political processes.
+At age twelve, he gained prominence during the 2024 Democratic National Convention when he debated Mike Lindell, CEO of MyPillow.
+Following the exchange, De Baraso was interviewed by several national and international media outlets, where he discussed his support for Vice President Kamala Harris and his interest in youth engagement in political processes.